adrianvicoh/astro-cv-adrian-vico/README.md

 # CV Adrián Vico

-This is de first versión of CV Adrián Vico with Astro
+This is the first versión of CV Adrián Vico with Astro

 # Astro Starter Kit: Minimal